 Rijsenhout is a town, part of the municipality of Haarlemmermeer, and lies about 6 km southeast of Hoofddorp.
 Passing through Rijsenhout the road changes from Leimuiderdijk to Aalsmeerderdijk, in which you pass by Fort at Aalsmeer.

-Near the For of Aalsmeer lays the restaurant Eetcafé De Walrus II a popular spot for cyclists to stop to have a drink.
+Near the Fort of Aalsmeer lays the restaurant Eetcafé De Walrus II a popular spot for cyclists to stop to have a drink.

-I continue on Aalsmeerderdijk, entering the border area of Schiphol Airport going towards Schiphol-Oost part of the Schiphol Airport .
+I continue on Aalsmeerderdijk, entering the border area of Schiphol Airport going towards Schiphol-Oost part of the Schiphol Airport.
 The road name change from Aalsmeerderdijk to Schipholdijk.
-Here I have to do a detour into the Amsterdamse Bos as you can not go along the Ringvaart for about a 500 meters.
+Here I have to do a detour into the Amsterdamse Bos as you can not go along the Ringvaart for about 500 meters.

-On the way I’m passing through the the Nieuwe Meer, the Nieuwe Meer / De Oeverlanden is a recreational area at a small lake just outside the city centre of Amsterdam.
-In summer you can swim in the lake, in the summer there is bike ferry near Nieuwemeerdijk 332-333 which takes you over to the Amsterdamse Bos.
-There is a great places to stop for a drink at Grand Cafe Restaurant Meerzicht, they have a patio on the Ringvaart at there is not only cyclist that stop here, people boating stops here as well in the summer months.
+On the way, I’m passing through the Nieuwe Meer, the Nieuwe Meer / De Oeverlanden is a recreational area at a small lake just outside the city center of Amsterdam.
+In summer you can swim in the lake, in the summer there is a bike ferry near Nieuwemeerdijk 332-333 which takes you over to the Amsterdamse Bos.
+There are great places to stop for a drink along the way, where you can sit on a patio to watch life go by on bikes or people boating in the summer months.

-Finishing my ride today, I cruised the last few kilometers along the Nieuwemeerdijk to the bridge that I crossed in the beginning of my ride into Amsterdam.
+Finishing my ride today, I cruised the last few kilometers along the Nieuwemeerdijk to the bridge that I crossed at the beginning of my ride into Amsterdam.